quicwg/base-drafts/draft-ietf-quic-transport.md

 - GAP limitation in ACK Frame (#613)
 - Improved PMTUD description (#614, #1036)
 - Clarified stream state machine (#634, #662, #894)
-- Reserved versions don't need to be generated deterministically (#831, #931)
+- Reserved versions do not need to be generated deterministically (#831, #931)
-- You don't always need the draining period (#871)
+- You do not always need the draining period (#871)
 - Stateless reset clarified as version-specific (#930, #986)
 - initial_max_stream_id_x transport parameters are optional (#970, #971)
 - Ack Delay assumes a default value during the handshake (#1007, #1009)